KocKaan/KocKaan/README.md

 ## Hi there 👋
-### Im Kaan Karakas studying Computer Science and Mathematics at New York University, Courant Institude of Mathematical Sciences.
+### Im Kaan Karakas, studying Computer Science and Mathematics at New York University, Courant Institude of Mathematical Sciences.
 Feel free to reach out to me for anything.

 - 🔭 I’m interested in fintech, trading and Software Development